amigos-sian/harness_k8s_manifests/README.md

 - In values.yml, notice Harness params can be passed e.g. for namespaces defined under namespace: `<+infra.namespace>`
 - Notice is deployment and service files, variables can be referenced like this eg. `{{.Values.namespace}}`.

+## Pipelines

+- Model pipelines are referenced for canaries, rolling and blue-green deployments.

 ## Terraform